-But unfortunately enough, Turkey teeth has been used as an umbrella term for “all” the dental work that’s being done in Turkey.
+But unfortunately enough, Turkey teeth have been used as an umbrella term for “all” the dental work that’s being done in Turkey.
 While there definitely have been many horror stories (“Turkey Teeth Gone Wrong”) in the media, there are thousands whose positive testimonials have also fuelled Turkey’s dental boom.

 So, who should you listen to?
-In this guide, we’ll breakdown the conversations around the #Turkeyteeth, so you can make a more informed decision.
+In this guide, we’ll break down the conversations around the #Turkeyteeth, so you can make a more informed decision.

 What Are Turkey Teeth?